Clafou/support.print/_posts/2019-11-11-add-an-image.md

 ## Via the + Button

-Tapping on the + button opens the iOS image picker.
-It only lets you choose one image at the time, and it cannot access images that are not in your iOS Photos app – e.g. this won't let you choose photos in Google Photos.
-In such cases, or if you wish to add multiple photos, please see the alternatives below.
+Tapping on the + button opens the iOS image picker, which lets you choose images from the Photos app.
+If you wish to add images that are not in your Photos app, such as pictures from Google Photos, please see the alternatives below.

 ## Adding a Photo via Copy/Paste